 - net share UpdateservicesPackages /delete

 - C:\>net share UpdateservicesPackages /delete UpdateservicesPackages was deleted successfully.

-Once the share is deleted then next action is to create UpdateServicesPackages share in correct location.
+Once the share is deleted, the next action is to create UpdateServicesPackages incorrect share location.
 You can run the following command to create:

 - net share UpdateservicesPackages =<Path to UpdateservicesPackages> /everyone,full